hisovereign/Fade-Monitors/README.md

 # Fade-Monitors
-Mouse-aware and time based monitor dimming with gamma control (X11)
+Mouse-aware and time based monitor dimming (X11)

 This script will auto dim whatever monitor your mouse is not on
 	-Mouse-based dimming can be toggled off with a hotkey.